seinspel/seindict/README.md

 The entries can be found in `entries/` separated by the first letter of the words.

 The pronunciations in the dictionary don't follow a real spoken accent;
-rather they represent an amalgamation of the North American and British pronunciation.
+rather they represent an amalgamation of the North American and British pronunciations.
 Using John Wells' lexical sets, it has the following mergers:

  *  TRAP-BATH